Barbara Loden: 1967–1980: Film and theater directing

 At some point during her acting career, Loden came across a newspaper article about a woman who, when on trial for accomplice to bank robbery, thanked the judge for her own sentencing.
-Intrigued by this story, she eventually wrote the screenplay for Wanda, an existential rumination on a poverty-stricken woman adrift in Pennsylvania coal country who becomes embroiled in a similar plot.
+Intrigued by this story, she eventually wrote the screenplay for Wanda, a rumination on a poverty-stricken woman adrift in Pennsylvania coal country who becomes embroiled in a similar plot.
 After sending the script to a number of potential directors, Loden felt that they "didn't seem to understand what this woman was about."
 Fortuitously, her friend Harry Schuster had offered Loden financing for the film, so she directed it herself in collaboration with cinematographer and editor Nicholas T. Proferes on a meager budget of $115,000.

 Wanda is a semi-autobiographical portrait of a "passive, disconnected coal miner's wife who attaches herself to a petty crook."
 Innovative in its cinéma vérité and improvisational style, it was one of the few American films directed by a woman to be theatrically released at that time.
 Film critic David Thomson wrote, "Wanda is full of unexpected moments and raw atmosphere, never settling for cliché in situation or character."
 The film was the only American film accepted by the Venice Film Festival in 1970, where it won the International Critics' Prize, and the only American film presented at the 1971 Cannes Film Festival.
 In 2010, with support from Gucci, the film was restored by the UCLA Film & Television Archive and screened at the Museum of Modern Art in Manhattan.

 Although Wanda never received proper distribution, screening briefly in New York and at universities but never nationally on the theater circuit, it was noted for its groundbreaking anti-Hollywood view of a woman adrift in the American underworld.
 Loden said of her title character, "She's trying to get out of this very ugly type of existence, but she doesn't have the equipment"—an independent-minded idea for a cinematic heroine at the time, making Wanda an anti-heroine.
 In 2017, Wanda was selected for preservation in the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".

 While Loden never made another feature film, she directed two educational short films for the Learning Corporation of America.
 The first one, The Frontier Experience, was released in 1975.
 It depicts a widowed pioneer woman, played by Loden, in Kansas attempting to survive the harsh winter with her children.
 Described as a "political prequel" to Wanda, the short explores similar themes.
 The second, The Boy Who Liked Deer, was released in 1978.
 It is a cautionary tale about vandalism, in which two boys accidentally poison a deer.

 Four months before her death, Loden was interviewed in Katja Raganelli's 1980 documentary I Am Wanda.
 The film documents Loden's final months, when she taught acting classes.